stex/stex.codes/about.md

   common solution / keep each other in the loop regarding development.
 * Provide advice to the product owner regarding the technical feasibility and time/effort of new features
+* Do all the other stuff that is needed to keep development working and that's only noticed when it's not done anymore.

 While all of these roles were important for the company, it was too much for one person.
 I never felt like I did enough for each of them and